 An injection of 8th-gen goodness

-Acer’s laptop did well in Geekbench 4, where it competed strongly with the Asus Zenbook UX330UA and Dell XPS 13 in both single-core and multi-core test.
-Only the Lenovo Yoga 920 proved quicker.
-Of course, the new model is a dramatic improvement, almost doubling the multi-core results.
+Acer’s laptop did well in Geekbench 4, where it competed strongly with the Asus Zenbook UX330UA and Dell XPS 13 (running a faster Core i7-8550U) in both single-core and multi-core test.
+Other budget notebooks with the Core i5 scored similarly, although the Swift 3 led that particular pack.

 The Swift 3 also held up well in Handbrake, a video encoding test, where it came in second place in our comparison group.
-The Handbrake result is important because it shows how the laptop handles heavy load over time.
-The Acer had no problems maintaining performance throughout the entire test (and was 37 percent faster than the previous model), just like the Zenbook UX330UA and the Yoga 920, showing that the eighth-generation Intel processors are both powerful and apparently handle thermal loads very well.
+The Handbrake result is important because it shows how the laptop handles heavy loads over time.
+The Acer had no problems maintaining performance throughout the entire test (and was 37 percent faster than the previous model), just like the Zenbook UX330UA and the Lenovo Yoga 920, showing that the 8th-generation Intel processors are both powerful and apparently handle thermal loads well.

 These results show Acer’s affordable laptop can easily keep up with laptops that are more expensive while performing well for a system in its price range.
 In truth, most people don’t need anything more than what the Swift 3 offers.

-Our review unit’s 256GB solid state drive is great to see in a $680 laptop, but Acer didn’t stop there.
+Storage speeds matter as well, and our review unit’s 256GB SSD is great to see in a $680 laptop, but Acer didn’t stop there.
 The drive in our unit is an Intel 600p connected over PCI Express.
 Most laptops that offer solid state drives in this price bracket user the slower, older SATA connection, which limits performance.

 The benefit of Acer’s decision can be seen in how it competes with the Asus Zenbook UX330UA.
 While both have the same size of drive, and sell within $50 or so of each other, the Swift 3 more than doubles the Zenbook’s write speed performance.
 It also beats the Zenbook by about 50 megabytes per second (MB/s) in read speed performance.